vitebook/vitebook/README.md

   to Storybook.
 The base default theme starts at ~40KB minzipped, and if you decide to build a custom theme, the client itself comes in at ~10KB minzipped.
 All thanks to [Svelte][svelte-gh] 👏.
-- **Fast.** Speed is critical to a good developer experience.
-Getting up and running quickly, instant feedback via hot module reloading (HMR) whilst preserving component state, fast typescript compilation via [ESBuild][esbuild], and fast production builds is how we focus on speed.
+- **Fast.** Speed is critical for a good developer's experience (DX).
+Getting up and running quickly, instant feedback via hot module reloading (HMR) whilst preserving component state, fast TypeScript compilation via [ESBuild][esbuild], and fast production builds are how we focus on speed.
 All thanks to Vite/ESBuild 👏.
-- **Simple.** No complex iframes or shadow roots, simple CSS scoping is used to style Vitebook themes and leave your components untouched.
+- **Simple.** No complex iframes or shadow roots.
+Simple CSS scoping is used to style Vitebook themes and leave your components untouched.
 This also means your components feel part of an application as they would in the real world, rather than unnaturally isolated.
-- **Idiomatic.** Build, play, test and document your components the way you would naturally use them.
+- **Idiomatic.** Build, play, test, and document your components the way you would naturally use them.
 No funky `.story.{js,ts}` files and templates/args.
 Import and use your components in `.jsx`, `.tsx`, `.vue`, `.svelte` files and interact with them as you normally would.
 - **Themeable.** You should control how you want to display your component library.
 Easily swap out the default theme and build your own.
-You'll find it baked right into configuration folder (`.vitebook/theme`).
+You'll find it baked right into the configuration folder (`.vitebook/theme`).
 - **Extendable.** As mentioned, we aim to extend Vite/Rollup without losing any of their configurability or power.
 Vitebook plugins are an extension of Vite plugins, which are an